wp-plugins/pdf24-post-to-pdf/readme.txt

 Tags: pdf, create pdf, convert to pdf, post to pdf, entry to pdf Requires at least: 1.5.0
 Tested up to: 2.5
-Stable tag: 1.2
+Stable tag: 1.4

-Let your visitors create a pdf from a post and send the pdf to an email.
+Let your visitors create a pdf from a post and send the created pdf to an email.

 == Description ==